assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 By default, the LDP service will create a LDP container in the `/resources path`.

-Post an ActivityStreams Note to this LDP container:
+Post an ActivityStreams Note to this LDP container with a tool like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/downloads/).

 ```
 POST /resources HTTP/1.1